✨ Offering No-Obligation (FREE) AI Consulting Meetings Daily! Book a MeetingHere (click me)

 Decision Tree Logic #

-The routing logic follows this priority:
+The routing logic I implement follows this priority:

 1. Max Retries Exceeded? → Escalate (prevents infinite loops)